 As part of the Individual Liquidity Adequacy Assessment Process ("ILAAP"), the Bank undertakes stress tests on its liquidity and funding position taking into account worst case scenarios, and industry level guidelines.
-The ILAAP model is run as a minimum on a weekly basis and the results shared with the Bank's Exco and Treasury; the results are presented to the Bank's ALCO and also circulated to the Board; the results of the model are presented to the Board on a quarterly basis, and the Bank's complete ILAAP is presented to the Board for review and approval on at least an annual basis, or more frequently where there are substantial changes required.
+The ILAAP model is run as a minimum on a weekly basis and the results shared with the Bank's Exco and Treasury; the results are presented to the Bank's ALCO; the results of the model are presented to the Board on a quarterly basis, and the Bank's complete ILAAP is presented to the Board for review and approval on at least an annual basis, or more frequently where there are substantial changes required.
 The objectives of the ILAAP are: